M

 We read financial event groups including orders, refunds, fees, charges, reimbursements, and reserve-related activity posted to your account.

-We access your product catalog including SKUs, ASINs, and FNSKUs so order activity can be matched to products and Cost of Goods Sold can be calculated from your Average Cost.
+If you enable product-cost or catalog mapping workflows, we may access limited SKU, ASIN, and FNSKU metadata so order activity can be matched to products and COGS can be calculated from your Average Cost.

-We use this data to classify settlement activity and calculate COGS.
-We do not access buyer messages or fulfill inventory operations.
+We use this data to classify settlement activity and support accounting outputs.
+We do not access buyer messages, marketplace passwords, or order-fulfillment controls as part of core settlement accounting workflows.

 Read our full security & data practices for more details.